HOME SCHOOLING IN HOBART AND TASMANIA

 It is a legal requirement for home educators to register with the Office of the Education Registrar (OER).

 Click on the link below to go straight to the OER website.
+You can phone them and ask any questions you have about registering, they're very friendly and approachable.

 Picture